ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

     With this option on, the path for each file is shown twice,
     - the path on disk, that is, after any RM8-9 token in the path has been expanded.
     - the path as saved in the database with the token not expanded.

-*   Background information: File paths pointing to external files in RM 7:   all paths are absolute starting with a drive letter in RM 8&9: absolute file path starting with a drive letter or a path relative to another location.
-    RM 8&9 Relative path symbols
-    (these are expanded when found in the first position of the stored path) ~    home directory  (%USERPROFILE%)
-    ?    media folder as set in RM preferences
-    *    RM main database file location
+    See the note below "Background information" regarding relative paths in RM.

 *   RM-Python-config.ini  (the ini file)
     If there are any non-ASCII characters in the ini file then the file must be saved in UTF-8 format, with no byte order mark (BOM).
-    The included sample ini file has an accented ä in a comment at the end to force it to be in the correct format.
+    The included sample ini file has an accented ä in the first line comment to force it to be in the correct format.
     File format is an option in the "Save file" dialog box in NotePad.